munificent/ui-as-code/in-progress/parameter-freedom.md

 `child2` can be renamed to `child` without breaking any callers since it can only be passed by position.)

-#### Turning named parameters to rest parameters
+### Turning named parameters to rest parameters

-Changing a named parameter to a rest parameter (think "children") is also doable with a deprecation period:
+Changing a named parameter to a rest parameter (think `children`) is also doable with a deprecation period:

 ```dart